-Any suspected cases (symptomatic or with a positive test result), including those within a bubble, should immediately be isolated, and stay in isolation until the end of a 10 day isolation period or a negative PCR result.
+Any suspected cases (symptomatic or with a positive test result), including those within a bubble, should immediately be isolated, and stay in isolation until the end of their isolation period or a negative PCR result.
+Follow the latest NHS Inform guidance on self-isolation and testing, including the ability for close contacts to undertake daily LFD testing, dependent on age and vaccination status.